chironmind/PyTechnicalIndicators_Tutorials/Picture_Example/README.md

 /!\ Disclaimer /!\
 The code is not written well, and this is by design, to make it more readable and obvious.
-If the file is going to be used, I recommend refactoring it, extracting most things into classes and function to stop the repetitive code.
+If the file is going to be used, I recommend refactoring it, extracting most things into classes and functions to stop the  needless repetitive code.

 ## Explanation